futurice/field-ops-guide/field-ops-guide.md

 Especially in projects where we are delivering a pre-defined scope instead of working as "bandwidth" as part of a Client's project team.

-### QUESTION: Have all the relevant technical information been documented and accessible to the Client?
+### Have all the relevant technical information been documented and accessible to the Client?

 **What is the criteria for "yes"?**